ionic-team/ionic-site/content/docs/v2/resources/desktop-support/index.md

 - Fallback to browser based APIs

 Many native APIs that people tend to use (for example, the File API), are available in the browser these days.
 The APIs are always improving and catching up to native, so be sure to research them.
-Taking the fist two points into consideration, we can create a nice experience that will adapt for the platform you're on.
+Taking the first two points into consideration, we can create a nice experience that will adapt for the platform you're on.

 ### Parting words